sammyschuckert/personalized-user-experience/_site/README.md

 - Read more about the project [here](http://personalized-ux.sammyschuckert.de/chapter-0/)
 - ~~You can preorder the e-book and support the project~~
 - You can [sign up for email updates](http://personalized-ux.sammyschuckert.de/signup/) to get progress on the project and receive resources about design

+*This book is personal and does not represent IBM’s positions, strategies or opinions.*